 When should I see a healthcare professional?

 The classic early symptom of Lyme disease is an expanding ‘bullseye’ rash, but it doesn’t appear in every case.
 Other early symptoms of Lyme disease include fever, headache, muscle and joint pain, and fatigue.
 These symptoms commonly appear between three days and one month after the removal of an infected blacklegged tick which has fed long enough to transmit.
-If you’ve been bitten by a tick and are feeling off or are concerned, contact your healthcare provider.
+If you’ve been bitten by a tick and are feeling off or are concerned, contact your healthcare provider or local pharmacist.

 Where can I find more information?